 - Surgery—if the pulmonary valve cannot be stretched using the balloon during the valvuloplasty procedure, our surgeon will perform open heart surgery to make a small cut in the narrowed valve to allow blood to flow.
 Sometimes, the valve will need to be patched to make it larger.

 Following treatment, our pediatric cardiologists will continue to check your child into adulthood.

 Our Alliance with Children’s Hospital of Philadelphia

 Children’s Heart Center is an alliance between Mount Sinai and Children’s Hospital of Philadelphia (CHOP).
 This innovative alliance brings together the expertise of two world-leading institutions for the best possible outcomes.
 Together, we offer the most effective treatment and compassionate cardiac care for your child here in New York City.

 Why Choose Children’s Heart Center?

-Our doctors and nurses at our Children’s Heart Center provide the most personalized and expert care for your child with congenital heart disease, including pulmonary stenosis, from before birth through childhood.
+Our doctors and nurses at Children’s Heart Center provide the most personalized and expert care for your child with congenital heart disease, including pulmonary stenosis, from before birth through childhood.
 Our specialists use their expertise to diagnose and treat your child, using the latest and most effective minimally invasive techniques.